ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 This section covers the setup of the various tool and service integrations that the CD toolchain uses.
 Please note, that this section may or may not follow the order in which the IBM Cloud installer wishes you to setup these tools.

-If you have used [CI Pipeline Toolchain Template](https://us-south.git.cloud.ibm.com/open-toolchain/compliance-ci-toolchain) to set up your CI process, please refer to your CI toolchain and copy the names of below repositories used in that toolchain.
+If you have used [CI Pipeline Toolchain Template](https://us-south.git.cloud.ibm.com/open-toolchain/compliance-ci-toolchain){: external} to set up your CI process, please refer to your CI toolchain and copy the names of below repositories used in that toolchain.

 If you wish to set up your CI toolchain from scratch, configure these repositories during CI Toolchain creation and then use them here.